technofocus-pte/secprodfndtndepth/Labs/Lab 06/Lab 6 - Validating Endpoint Onboarding - Conducting a PowerShell Detection Test with Microsoft Defender for Endpoint.md

 12. In the command prompt, enter the following code and press the **Enter** button.

-Copy code

-**powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden
+`powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden
 $ErrorActionPreference= 'silentlycontinue';(New-Object
 System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe',
 'C:test-WDATP-testinvoice.exe');Start-Process
-'C:test-WDATP-testinvoice.exe'**
+'C:test-WDATP-testinvoice.exe'`

 13. The Command Prompt window closes automatically.
 Wait for 5-10 minutes.
 If successful, a new alert appears in the portal for the